Australia women's national rugby union team: 2010s: growth and promise, revamped domestic competition

-In 2014, The Wallaroos played two Test matches in New Zealand against their Tasman rivals, the Black Ferns, and North American outfit, Canada.
+However, after Manenti's departure, the side would not play any further matches for another four years, with Paul Verrell coming in as coach in 2013.
+In 2014, The Wallaroos played two Test matches in New Zealand against the Black Ferns and North American outfit, Canada.
 Although losing both of these matches, the Wallaroos took this experience into the 2014 Women's Rugby World Cup.

 The Australian team was second in the pool stage behind host team France and was narrowly defeated by the United States in the first playoff, but beat Wales in their last match to finish the tournament in seventh place.